valory-xyz/open-autonomy/docs/package_publishing.md

 The first step begins with a developer creating a component that does something valuable in the context of the framework.
 This developer creates a software package with the {{open_autonomy}}
 framework.
 That package, that we know as component, contains not only the code but also its configuration and dependencies (```component.yaml``` in the image).
-Once the package is completed, it needs to be pushed to IPFS registry so other people can access to it.
+Once the package is completed, it needs to be pushed to IPFS registry so other people can access it.
 Using the ```autonomy``` CLI a developer can perform this action, and an IPFS hash that points to this specific version of the code will be returned.

 <figure markdown>